LibreCAD/docs/guides/console-tool.rst

 DXF2PDF Tool
 ----------------------

 LibreCAD allows convertion of DXF drawings to PDF in console without any need to run the GUI.
 To do so, users can run ``librecad dxf2pdf [options] ...`` in their command line or terminal.
-This tool has its own set of options and its own help option which can be obtained by running `librecad dxf2pdf --help`` or `librecad dxf2pdf -h`` (or `librecad dxf2pdf`` with no options at all).
+This tool has its own set of options and its own help option which can be obtained by running `librecad dxf2pdf --help`` or ``librecad dxf2pdf -h`` (or simply ``librecad dxf2pdf`` with no options at all).

+In a nutshell, users can use it to convert a DXF file or multiple DXF files to a single multi-page PDF or multiple PDFs.